mattwendels/tfs-build-notifications/README.md

 #### Installer

 Coming soon!
-For now, clone the repo and compile the Tfs.Build.Notifications.Tray project to run.
+For now, download the current version (v1.0) [here](https://github.com/mattwendels/tfs-build-notifications/raw/master/downloads/v1.zip) or clone the repo and compile the Tfs.Build.Notifications.Tray project to run.